Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Frontend.md

-## Adding networks
+## Adding networks - Frontend

 An initial installation defaults to having one network defined as "private."
 This is the network the frontend and the backend machines speak to each other on.
 Think of it as the "management network" which, apparently, is a thing.

 You can have one network.
 You can have many.
-You can serve dhcp for multiple subnets or one.
+You can serve DHCP for multiple subnets or one.
 Lots of variations, all get configured along a similar theme: spreadsheets or command line.

 To use a network on backend nodes, you have to define it on the frontend.
 Make sure your network infrastructure is connected for any additional networks.